appknox/careers/README.md

 ## Joel Test

-If you have been under a rock since last 10 years and do not know what `Joel Test` is, click [here](http://www.joelonsoftware.com/articles/fog0000000043.html)
+If you have been under a rock since last 10 years and do not know what `Joel Test` is, click [here](http://www.joelonsoftware.com/articles/fog0000000043.html).

 It is a 15 years-old test.
-A bit outdated for the mordern startups.
+A bit outdated for the modern startups.
 This is an updated version of the test.
-YOu can read more about the updates test [here](http://www.steve.codes/blog/2016/7/22/an-updated-joel-test)
+You can read more about the updated test [here](http://www.steve.codes/blog/2016/7/22/an-updated-joel-test).

 http://www.steve.codes/blog/2016/7/22/an-updated-joel-test